Start saving money with solar panels!

 The key difference between a heat pump and an air conditioner is that an air conditioner can only cool the air, while a heat pump can both cool and heat.
 In fact, most modern air conditioners are actually heat pumps.

-Figuring out your pump’s wattage can be tricky because this information might not be listed on its datasheet.
+Figuring out your heat pump electricity consumption can be tricky because this information might not be listed on its datasheet.
 Instead, you can find there different ratings:

 By knowing these ratings, you can guestimate how much your pump draws in both cooling and heating modes.